cavandavid/github-trends/README.md

-# gitlabtrends
+# github-trends

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure program designed to get information on most popular libraries on github since last month

 ## License